EU vows legal response as UK moves unilaterally on Northern Ireland

 “This is the second time that the UK government is set to breach international law,” the statement said.
 Britain last year moved to include clauses in draft domestic legislation that breached the Brexit Withdrawal Agreement but later withdrew them.

-The EU said European Commission Vice-President Maros Sefcovic was holding a call with David Frost, the British minister responsible for ties with the EU, to express his concern.
+European Commission Vice-President Maros Sefcovic held a call with David Frost, the British minister responsible for ties with the EU, on Wednesday evening to express his concern.

+Frost told him the extension was temporary and largely continued measures already in place to provide more time for businesses such as supermarkets and parcel operators to adapt, according to a British government spokeswoman.

+“He underlined that these were needed for operational reasons and were the minimum necessary steps to allow time for constructive discussions in the Joint Committee to continue,” she said, adding that Frost said urgent progress was needed and that Britain was acting in good faith to meet its obligations.

 The fate of Northern Ireland was the most bitterly contested issue during Britain’s Brexit negotiations, with London ultimately agreeing to leave the British-ruled province aligned to the EU’s single market for goods, requiring checks on some items arriving there from elsewhere in the United Kingdom.